MTFA/CohortEx/README.md

 #  Pauá External Model and CohortEx:

 Pauá (means large in extension, broad, in Tupí-Guaraní language) is an external model upon which the logical model  of an Electronic Health Record system can be mapped to extract data and statistically analize it with R.
+CohortEx, from Cohort Extraction, is the project that sums all the pieces to make a working model.

 Here you find the following files:
   - CohortExScript.sql    (the model, as a set of sql queries)